UBC-CIC/Student-Connect-App/docs/DataAggregationArchitecture.md

     to the DynamoDB table and the document itself with the hash as id to Elasticsearch

-  This makes sure any small change to a document on the website is accurately reflected into Elasticsearch, and hence the recommendation feeds as well
+  This makes sure any small change to a document on the website is accurately reflected into Elasticsearch, and hence the recommendation feeds as well that Elasticsearch feeds into

 * Hence to add a new data source, the following are simply added
-    - A new Cloudwatch Time-Based Event based on the frequency with which the data should be grabbed
+    - A new Cloudwatch Time-Based Event based on the frequency with which the data should be grabbed, and the `dataType` to add.
+Name should be in PascalCase.
     - A new Parameter Store parameter to save the last query date for this particular data source
     - A Data Parser Lambda to parse the categorised data from a website or API.
-It is connected to the central S3 for long-term data archival and error logging
+It is connected to the central S3 for long-term data archival and error logging, and uses the Parameter Store parameter for filtering
-    - A DynamoDB Table to store the intermediate results before it is compared with the upto date data in the ESHashTable and Elasticsearch
+    - A DynamoDB Table to store the intermediate results before it is compared with the upto date data in the ESHashTable and Elasticsearch.
+The name should match the `dataType` value as specified in the Cloudwatch event
+    - Update the Website Grabber and Document Hasher Lambda IAM roles to have access to the new DynamoDB Tables
-    - The Document Hasher Lambda is simply updated to include the name of the new DynamoDB table and include it in Elasticsearch
+    - The Document Hasher Lambda script is decoupled from a code stand-point.
+By ensuring the Cloudwatch event `dataType` and DynamoDB table have the same value in PascalCase, it will work automatically as the value is passed in for both via Step Functions

 ## Database Schemas
 <hr>